• Skip to primary navigation

 Unstuffed Cabbage Recipe Cleveland Cooking

-• The "Secret" Ingredient: We use sauerkraut alongside fresh cabbage.
-This adds a tangy, authentic Polish flavor depth that other recipes miss.
+• Authentic Flavor Adding sauerkraut alongside fresh cabbage gives this dish a tangy, authentic Polish flavor depth that most unstuffed cabbage recipes miss entirely.

-• Budget Friendly: Ground beef and cabbage are two of the most affordable ingredients you can buy.
+• Budget Friendly Ground beef and cabbage are two of the most affordable ingredients at any grocery store, making this a satisfying way to feed eight people without overspending.

 The Ingredients for the Lazy Cabbage Rolls

-• Butter and Onion Sautéing the onion in a little butter before adding the meat creates a savory, aromatic foundation that permeates the whole dish.
+• Butter and Onion Sautéing the onion in butter before adding the meat builds a savory foundation that runs through the entire dish.
+Try not to skip this step even though it adds a few minutes of prep.

-1. Prepare the Flavor Base Start by dicing your medium onion.
+1. Cook the Onions Start by dicing your medium onion.
 In a large skillet over medium heat, melt the tablespoon of butter.
 Add the onion and cook until it is soft and translucent.

 3. Add Tomatoes Stir the fire-roasted tomatoes into the beef mixture and cook just until they are warmed through.
 Remove the skillet from the heat.

-4. Layer the Slow Cooker (Primary Method) In a 6-quart slow cooker, place the bag of slaw mix (or shredded cabbage) at the very bottom.
-Next, spread the drained sauerkraut over the fresh cabbage.
+4. Layer the Slow Cooker In a 6-quart slow cooker, place the bag of slaw mix (or shredded cabbage) at the very bottom.
+Spread the drained sauerkraut over the fresh cabbage.
 Finally, spoon the beef and tomato mixture over the top.
 Do not stir.

 5. Cook Cover and cook on Low for 6-8 hours or High for 3-4 hours.
 You want the cabbage to be tender.
 Serve warm over rice or roasted potatoes.